UK BAP priority

 Post-2010 Biodiversity Framework', published in July 2012,

-has now succeeded the UK BAP.
-In particular, due to
+has succeeded the UK BAP.
+In particular, due to devolution

-'Aichi Targets', agreed at the CBD meeting in Nagoya, Japan, in
+Targets', agreed at the CBD meeting in Nagoya, Japan, in October

-October 2010; and the new EU Biodiversity Strategy (EUBS) in May
+EU Biodiversity Strategy (EUBS), launched in May 2011.

 The UK BAP lists of priority species and habitats remain,